1. Are there opportunities to snorkel or dive?

 Please click here

-for questions regarding vaccinations or malaria tablets for this country and then contact your local GP or a specialised health centre and make an appointment to get your injections and pills.
-Please make sure that you allow at least six weeks for a full program of injections.
-Two weeks should be enough for people who have already had a few injections.
+for questions regarding vaccinations or malaria tablets for this country and then contact your GP or a specialised health clinic and make an appointment to get your injections and pills.
+Please make sure that you allow at least six weeks before your departure for a full program of injections.
+Two weeks should suffice for people who have already had a few injections.
 You are responsible for having the right protection when going on tour.

-8. Do they cater for vegetarians in South Africa?
+8. Do they cater for vegetarians in Malaysia?

 10. How is accommodation arranged if I book alone?